-It is the custom and practice in academic publishing that the reproduction of short extracts of text and some other types of material may be permitted on a limited basis for the purposes of criticism and review without securing formal permission, on the basis that:
+It is practice in academic publishing that the reproduction of short extracts of text and some other types of material may be permitted on a limited basis for the purposes of criticism and review without securing formal permission, on the basis that:

 However, a quotation from a song lyric or a poem, whether used as an epigraph or within the text, will always require written permission from a copyright holder.

-Our publishing agreement with you requires that you must obtain written permission to reproduce any content, especially image content, in your article, when that content is owned and held in copyright by a third party.
-You should also acknowledge and attribute the third party in your article.
-When content is not copyrighted, that is, when it is held in the public domain, you must still attribute it properly.
+Our publishing agreement with you requires that you must obtain written permission to reproduce any content owned and held in copyright by a third party in your article, and you should also acknowledge and attribute the third party.
+You must also properly attribute content that is not copyrighted and held in the public domain.

-Note also that the International Association of Science, Technical and Medical Publishers (STM) Permissions Agreement, to which Taylor & Francis is a signatory, allows for reproduction without securing formal permission by signatory participants of limited portions of text and illustrations at the individual article level.
-For details and conditions, see http://www.stm-assoc.org/permissions-guidelines/
+Taylor & Francis is a signatory to the International Association of Science, Technical and Medical Publishers (STM) Permissions Agreement, which allows for reproduction of limited portions of text and illustrations at the individual article level without securing formal permission by signatory participants.
+See permissions and guidelines from STM.

 When you are asking permission to reproduce any kind of third-party material from rightsholders, please ask for the following:

 If you are not sure if permission is needed, please contact us and we can help you.
 You will need to allow several weeks or even months for permission requests, so it is advisable to begin this process as early as possible.
-Please also refer to our FAQs below, which include guidance on special cases.
+You’ll find guidance on special cases in the FAQs below.

 It is the custom and practice in academic publishing that short extracts of text may be reproduced without formal permission, on the basis that: